Cover of The Philosophical Breakfast Club: Four Remarkable Friends Who Transformed Science and Changed the World

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Philosophical Breakfast Club: Four Remarkable Friends Who Transformed Science and Changed the World:
+The most popular highlights from The Philosophical Breakfast Club: Four Remarkable Friends Who Transformed Science and Changed the World, saved by readers on Screvi.

 A wall was slowly being constructed between art and science, a wall that still stands today.